InfluxGraph/influxgraph/README.rst

 	   ttl: 900 # (optional)
 	   max_value: 15 # (optional) Memcache (compressed) max value length in MB.
        aggregation_functions:
-           # Aggregation function for metric paths ending in 'metrics.*'
+           # Aggregation function for metric paths ending in 'metrics.+'
 	   # is 'nonNegativeDerivative'
 	   \.metrics.+$ : nonNegativeDerivative
 	   # The below four aggregation functions are the